-A handicap bathroom remodel will help you achieve aging in place.
+A handicap bathroom will help you achieve aging in place.
 So many people are now choosing to age in place so that they can be close to friends and family, the homes where we spent our lives contain memories of a lifetime.
 So why would anyone want to leave?

-Renovating your home for accessibility provides many benefits, including peace of mind knowing everything is set up for an effortless mobility experience if necessary.
+Renovating your home for accessibility provides many benefits, including peace of mind and knowing everything is set up for an effortless mobility experience if necessary.

 Remodeling your bathroom to be handicap accessible will help you age in place.
 In addition, you will be able to live in your home for longer because you won’t have to move into an assisted living or nursing facility.
 Plan the remodel on the main level of your home, where the room will be centrally located and more convenient for family members or caretakers to check up on you.